Matthew G. Brushwood

 Robert M. Frankhouser

-Bob’s legal practice has spanned nearly 40 years.
-During that time he has represented school districts in many employment and construction matters.
-He serves as the solicitor of record for a variety of educational entities, providing guidance on governance, general business issues and labor relations matters.
+Bob’s legal career has been fueled by a dedication to creating innovative solutions for the unique challenges his clients encounter.
+During his nearly 50 years in practice, he has represented school districts in many employment and construction matters.
+In addition, Bob serves as the solicitor of record for a variety of educational entities, providing guidance on governance, general business issues and labor relations matters.

 He also has years of experience in labor/management relations, negotiating for and providing counsel to the firm’s public school district clients on collective bargaining agreements.
-He also has litigated a wide variety of labor disputes for both the public and private employers he has represented.
+Furthermore, he has litigated a wide variety of labor disputes for both the public and private employers he has represented.

 MEMBERSHIPS